blazingdrummer/BakedModpack/README.md

 - would be cool if keyword descriptions showed up in-game somewhere; maybe next to the description when hovering the ability like in character select
 - implement `ShareSuite` behavior to deposit items from scrappers, printers, and cauldrons in singleplayer
   - `BiggerBazaar` does this already, might be able to copy it
+- optional boss "The Twins" don't seem to scale with level
+- wisps need a slight delay after spawning before firing first shot
+- white cauldron should be white printer

 ## Language Improvements
 - create a dynamic system for calculating proc chance **OR** modify the tooltips in `BetterUI` to reflect the changes made by mods